Please refer to the University’s Glossary of terms for policy and procedures.

-5.6.1 The Executive Dean or delegate will advise Student Services and Engagement of their decision, who in turn will advise the student in writing of the outcome of a review.
-Where a review is declined the reasons for this decision must be provided to the student.
+5.6.1 The Head of School will advise Student Services and Engagement of their decision, who in turn will advise the student in writing of the outcome of a review.
+Where a review is declined the reasons for this decision must be provided to the student, along with appeal information.

-5.6.2 If the grounds for a review are upheld and it is considered that the circumstances may have disadvantaged other students within the course, then the Executive Dean should determine whether any further action in respect of these students is required.
+5.6.2 If the grounds for a review are upheld and it is considered that the circumstances may have disadvantaged other students within the course, then the Head of School should determine whether any further action in respect of these students is required.

-5.6.3 Where a final mark/grade is amended the Faculty should complete the Change of Grade process in the Interim Results Module (IRM) and submit this to Student Services and Engagement.
+5.6.3 Where a final mark/grade is amended the Head of School should complete the Change of Grade process in the Interim Results Module (IRM) and submit this to Student Services and Engagement.

 6.1 If a student is dissatisfied with the decision following an application for a review, they may exercise their right to appeal under the provisions of the Student Grievance Resolution – Governing Policy and associated procedures.

 6.2 The appeal must be made within 10 business days of the date of the advice on the outcome of the review and will only be considered if there are grounds that the process has not been followed or a ground for appeal not upheld (refer to section 2. above).
 There will be no further consideration of the academic merits of the case.

 7. Status of a student awaiting the outcome of a review

 7.1 The University will make determinations on reviews as soon as practicable however, some cases may not be resolved before teaching commences for the next teaching period.

 7.2 A student waiting for the outcome of a review in relation to a final mark/grade which may impact upon the requisite requirements for a course in the following teaching period must consult the Program Coordinator and/or Program Advisor.
 Students should be formally enrolled in any courses they commence.